Add variety to your workouts by trying these 51 ways to eliminate workout boredom and get your fitness on.

 And finally, the Finishers style of training used by Group B also resulted in greater overall workout enjoyment.

-The Canadian Scientists concluded that this style of training will boost cardiovascular fitness just as well as cardio while giving you BETTER improvements in muscle endurance…
+The Canadian Scientists concluded that this style of training would boost cardiovascular fitness just as well as cardio while giving you BETTER improvements in muscle endurance and avoiding workout boredom.

 All in just 4 minutes.

 Enjoy Your Workouts = BETTER Results.

-So what I did was take something already good and get great results, but made it even better.
+So I took something already good and got great results, but I made it even better.

-That’s what people like Rick and I are challenged to do… make something great GREATER.
+That’s what people like Rick and I are challenged to do to make something great GREATER.

-So after tweaking and experimenting, the finishers got an improvement.
+So after tweaking and experimenting, the finishers got an improvement to avoid workout boredom.
 Based on feedback and results, the density style of the finisher has become a big favorite.

 So, What Does a Sample Density Workout Finisher Look Like?

 In a nutshell, you’re given a certain time frame to do as many reps or rounds (or even a

-combination of both) as you can.
+combination of both) as possible.
 The rest periods are up to you; however, you only rest when needed.
 If your form becomes sloppy, you have to rest.

 Other than that, it’s like the Soup Nazi in Seinfield “NO REST FOR YOU!”.

-Now here comes the crazy part – the set and rep schemes are varied.
+Here comes the crazy part – the set and rep schemes are varied.
+You’ll sometimes go from an exercise on the floor to a stand-up exercise with as little as 1-2 reps each.
 That’s part of the challenge.
-You’ll sometimes go from an exercise on the floor to a stand-up exercise with as little as 1-2 reps of each.

-Simply by transitioning from one exercise to the next, you’ll find yourself huffing and puffing.
+You’ll find yourself huffing and puffing by transitioning from one exercise to the next.
 That’s a good thing.

 That means you’re burning calories and improving your conditioning.